 2. Your MD must complete the PrEP Enrollment & Prescription Request in its entirety and fax it back to DTP at 604-806-9044

 4. DTP reviews the request and fills the prescription[b].
-The medication will be picked up at St. Paul’s Ambulatory Pharmacy[c] for patients in the Greater Vancouver Area, or shipped to the prescribing GP’s office for patients elsewhere in BC
+The medication will be picked up at St. Paul’s Ambulatory Pharmacy[c] for patients in the Greater Vancouver Area, or shipped to the prescribing GP’s office for patients elsewhere in BC.
+Click here for instructions on picking up and refilling: Click here for complete instructions on filling your prescription

 [a] Only physicians, not nurse practitioners (NP), may initiate PrEP from the DTP at this time.
 NPs may renew PrEP prescriptions for ongoing PrEP patients.
 This policy may be revisited in the future.

 [b] The approval and dispensing process is not same-day like most pharmacy experiences.
-Anticipate a week or more between when the requisition is submitted and when the medication is available to the patient
+Anticipate up to a week (or more) between when the requisition is submitted and when the medication is available to the patient.

 [c] St Paul’s Hospital Ambulatory Pharmacy